BMR guide

 • Estimate resting energy needs before activity is added.

-• Compare BMR with TDEE and calorie targets.
+• Separate BMR from TDEE and calorie targets.

 • Understand how height, weight, age, and formula sex affect the estimate.

-• Use as the base for nutrition planning tools.
+• Use BMR as the base input for TDEE and calorie planning tools.

 What this calculator is for

-The BMR Calculator estimates the calories your body may use at rest.
-It does not include exercise, work, steps, or daily movement until another activity factor is added.
+The BMR Calculator estimates the calories your body may use at rest with the Mifflin-St Jeor equation.
+It does not include exercise, work, steps, or daily movement until an activity factor is added.

 Use it when you want to: Estimate resting energy needs before activity is added.
-Compare BMR with TDEE and calorie targets.
+Separate BMR from TDEE and calorie targets.

 What to enter